MarkChenYutian/T5-Sentinel-public/README.md

    2. `./evaluator/interpret/integrated_gradient.ipynb` to calculate the integrated gradient for samples
    3. `./evaluator/interpret/sample_pca.py` to calculate the PCA analysis for hidden layers of the test subset
    4. `./evaluator/plot/*.py` to generate plots of related metrics (confusion matrix, roc, det, etc.)

+Note that python files are in module, so to use `./evaluator/calc/calc_accuracy.py`, you need to run `python3 -m evaluator.calc.calc_accuracy`.

 ## Train